quantling/discriminative_lexicon_model/README.rst

 pyldl - Linear Discriminative Learning in Python
 =============================================================

-*pyldl* provides several functions to perform mappings and accuracy calculations in the framework of LDL (Baayen et al., 2019).
+*pyldl* provides several functions to perform mappings and accuracy calculations in the framework of Linear Discriminative Learning (Baayen et al., 2019).

 Installation